Judge calls former police officer and Ursuline coach, ‘father’s worst nightmare’

 Although he was initially indicted in 2017 on rape and other charges that could have brought a life sentence, Carter pleaded guilty in July to three counts of felonious assault.
 Prosecutors admit the agreement allowed the victims to avoid having to testify in open court.

-“After speaking to the victims and the acknowledgment of the negative and hostile treatment of sexual assault victim in our society,” said Mahoning County Assistant Prosecutor Natasha Frenchko.
+“After speaking to the victims and the acknowledgment of the negative and hostile treatment of sexual assault victim in our society,” said special prosecutor Natasha Natale.

 When it was his turn to speak, Carter apologized, saying he was “truly sorry for any of my actions.”